openfga/openfga/documentation/list_objects/list_objects.md

 ConnectedObjects(group:fga#member, document#viewer) → [group:eng#member]
 ```

-We will have to recurse through userset `group:eng#member` in a next step because its type and relation don't match the target `document#viewer`.
+We will have to recurse through userset `group:eng#member` in a next iteration because its type and relation don't match the target `document#viewer`.

 #### 2b.
 ConnectedObjects(document:1#viewer, document#viewer)